Training to compete is a choice. Winning is a consequence.

 8. Is there a pass option to attend multiple classes?

 A: Yes!
 We have the Free Pass for €55, our most popular option.
-It gives you full and unlimited access to all studio classes, including Social Dance, Competition, Afro-Latin, Latin Ladies, Solo Dance, Funk, High Heels, and even Physical Preparation.
+It gives you full and unlimited access to all studio classes, including Social Dance, Competition, Afro-Latin, Latin Ladies, Solo Dance.
 It's the best way to dive into the world of dance and improve quickly.